 While our Cue COVID-19 Test Kit is our first, and currently only, commercially available test, our vision was always to build a broad platform that would reinvent how we interact with our health.
 Since our early days, we developed our platform to be able to address the majority of diagnostic tests routinely conducted in clinical laboratories because we believe that users will not only demand a simple, personalized, convenient and connected solution but also a single platform to address their healthcare needs.
-We are developing solutions to broaden the diagnostic use cases for our platform and currently have five tests that we consider to be in late-stage technical development: flu, respiratory syncytial virus, or RSV, pregnancy, fertility and inflammation.
+We are developing solutions to broaden the diagnostic use cases for our platform, such as our five tests we consider to be in late-stage technical development.
 Our additional planned care offerings include tests in the categories of respiratory health, sexual health, cardiac and metabolic health, women's health, men's health, and chronic disease management.
-We anticipate that we will begin submitting several tests to the FDA for authorization or clearance in the second half of 2022.
 We are also working to expand the functionality of our platform by adding capabilities which will enable telehealth, e-prescription and the ability to connect to third-party services to facilitate an end-to-end healthcare journey.
 Our focus is on creating experiences with the user at the center, enabling high satisfaction, measurable health outcomes, and more cost-effective care for the entire ecosystem.

-We believe the power of our platform has been demonstrated by our substantial growth, the quality of our customers, the clinical validation of our COVID-19 Test Kit, the two regulatory authorizations we have received for our Covid-19 Test Kit, including being the first company ever to have a product authorized by the FDA for molecular-based infectious disease testing available over-the-counter for home use.
+We believe the power of our platform has been demonstrated by our substantial growth, the quality of our customers, the clinical validation of our COVID-19 Test Kit, the several regulatory authorizations we have received for our COVID-19 Test Kit, including being the first company ever to have a product authorized by the FDA for molecular-based infectious disease testing available over-the-counter for home use.
 Our platform was trusted by the National Basketball Association, or NBA, to help it perform COVID-19 testing in its highly publicized "Bubble" in the 2020 basketball season.
-We are used by the Mayo Clinic in their hospital network and in their laboratories.
-In October 2020, we entered into a \$480.9 million agreement, or the U.S. DoD agreement, with the U.S. DoD and the U.S. Department of Health and Human Services, or U.S. HHS, to scale up our production and deliver 6,000,000 Cue COVID-19 Test Kits and 30,000 Cue Readers.
+Our products are used by the Mayo Clinic in their hospital network and in their laboratories.
+In October 2020, we entered into a \$480.9 million agreement, or the U.S. DoD agreement, with the U.S. Department of Defense, or U.S. DoD, and the U.S. Department of Health and Human Services, or U.S. HHS, to scale up our production and deliver 6,000,000 COVID-19 Test Kits and 30,000 Cue Readers.
 Today our platform is relied upon every day for vital COVID-19 testing across schools, enterprises, nursing homes, hospitals, physicians' offices, dental clinics, sports and other live event venues, federal and state agencies, and other settings around the country as well as by individual end-users testing in their homes.
-As of May 31, 2021, we had 26 active customers in addition to our largest customer by product volume to date, the U.S. DoD.
+As of August 31, 2021, we had 49 active customers, which includes our largest customer by product volume to date, the U.S. DoD.
 We define an active customer as an entity that has entered into an agreement with us to purchase the Cue Health Monitoring System or Test Kits in the past 12 months.